ydong9107/DS_Udacity/README.md

-# Data Scientist Program
+# Data Scientist Project 1
-# 1. Data Introduction
+# This project is to investigate the price and volume of avocados in the United States